jistjoalal/cube-time/README.md

 ## dev notes/todos

-- separate timers for C,F,O,P
-- deploy
+- styles
+- leave a note on a time
 - export saved times to file
-- styles
 - integration tests
 - PWAify
 - progress charts